 Test Track is located in Epcot’s Future World at the front of the park.
 Turn left before the Fountain of Nations and that walkway leads straight to Mission: SPACE.
 Test Track is the other large building you will see to the right of that attraction.

 Introduction | Attraction | Touring Tips | Kids and Characters | Dining | Shopping | Interesting Facts

 Upon entering the attraction, repeat visitors will notice this version is much quieter than the previous version.
 Gone is the industrial vehicle-testing laboratory filled with the loud clatter and pounding of mechanical testing devices that seemingly measured the structural designs of the cars and the safety of the crash-test dummies who rode in them.

 Instead, the redesigned lobby introduces guests to vehicles of the future with full-size concept cars and models.
-As the queue progresses, guests enter the Chevrolet Design Center at Epcot, where they first virtually design and then “digitally” road-test their SimCars.
+As the queue progresses, guests enter the Chevrolet Design Center at Epcot, where they virtually design their own car.
+Then they board a special “SIM Car” that allows guests to road-test their designs.
 The futuristic journey takes guests through dark sets illuminated with neon lights that seem to come straight out of the world of “Tron.”

 Note: FastPass+ riders are able to design their own vehicles just like those in stand-by.

 Once you step out of the 6-person SimCars, you will be able to view and purchase PhotoPass photos taken during the ride.
 Then, you get to walk into a high-tech showroom full of hands-on fun.
 There are games, simulators and photo opportunities galore, which must be accessed with the memory cards issued for the design center.
 Finally, exit the building through a gift shop that contains some unique souvenirs.